dbt-labs/corp/handbook/benefits.md

 #### 🌐 International Considerations for accrued time and pay out upon termination with the company

-In your employment contracts, you will see that you are eligible for a specific number of annual leave (or holidays) days to be accrued over the course of the plan year (to be used as personal time off).
+In your employment contracts, you will see that you are eligible for a specific number of annual leave (or holiday) days to be accrued over the course of the plan year (to be used as personal time off).
 There is a clause in your contracts that once your annual leave (or holiday) entitlements have been used up, you are eligible to take an unlimited number of days, as long as you have manager approval.

 From a logistical standpoint, what you can expect in ADP: